-Although there were dozens of steel-framed buildings in New York City by 1900, the 20-story Flatiron Building (originally the Fuller Building) of 1902 stands out.
-Designed by Daniel Burnham, whose reputation was at least as tall as this building, it's been called an elevated palazzo.
+Although there were dozens of steel-framed buildings in New York City by 1900, this one stands out.
+It's the 20-story Flatiron Building (originally the Fuller Building) of 1902.
+Designed by Daniel Burnham, it's been called an elevated palazzo.
 The shape derives from the lot, a triangle created by the diagonal slash of Broadway through the street grid.

 From a different angle, the Flatiron Building suggests the prow of a ship--an image that must have been considerably more powerful when people travelled by sea.

 Not so tall but plastered with decoration, the Alwyn Court Building at 7th Avenue at West 58th was designed by Harde & Short for Alwyn Ball and completed in 1909.
 It was converted in 1936 from a dozen large homes to 75 apartments.
 Looks truncated?
 That's because the original cornice has been removed.

 Nearby, the Plaza Hotel, Henry James Hardenbergh designed the Plaza Hotel, completed in 1907 and reflected here in the Solow Building,designed by Gordon Bunshaft and completed in 1974.
 What's that?
 Have a few people managed to open a window?
 We can't have that.
 Hurry: get somebody down here to lock those windows.

 It didn't take long for somebody to build higher.
 From 1913 until the completion of the Chrysler building in 1930, the world's tallest building was this, the Woolworth Building, designed by Cass Gilbert.

 It's still in good condition after a conversion to offices and apartments.